CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 * Know the infrastructure security of your provider or platform.
     * In the shared security model, the provider (or whoever maintains the private cloud platform) has the burden of ensuring the underlying physical, abstraction, and orchestration layers of the cloud are secure.
+  * Review compliance certifications and attestations
+		* Check industry-standard and industry-specific compliance certifications and attestations on a regular basis for having the assurance that your provider is following cloud infrastructure best-practices and regulations.
 * Network
     * Prefer SDN when available.
     * Use SDN capabilities for multiple virtual networks and multiple cloud accounts/segments to increase network isolation.